 So I sat it out, and I was hooked.
 The guru’s right-hand man was there, and he gave me a practice: visualizations, chanting, meditation, breathing exercises.
 I was told that if I adhered to this practice I’d be welcomed into the inner circle, the Brotherhood of Christ Consciousness, which includes the consciousness to be one with Krishna, Buddha and Zoroaster.

 I started going to the Theosophical Society in Quezon City (Link), where I discovered a two-volume work by Helena Blavatsky, the society’s founder. on cosmo-genesis and anthropo-genesis.
 It provides an account of how the world began, from the initial cell to the ancient civilizations, as we see in archeological sites like the Stonehenge, the pyramids and the giant monoliths on Easter Island.
 These “root races” destroyed themselves by misusing light and sound.
-We were now also headed toward self-destruction, for example by not developing wind and solar power and by creating the nuclear bomb, a a horrific explosion of light followed by sound which sets off a chain reaction felt around the world.
+We were now also headed toward self-destruction, for example by not developing wind and solar power and by creating the nuclear bomb, a a horrific explosion of light followed by sound, which sets off a chain reaction felt around the world.
 Or not developing sustainable solar, wind and hydrothermal energy.

-Another of the society’s leading lights, Dr. Geofrey Hudson, wrote a two-part book which deals first with the effects of sound on matter, complete with photographs, and second with on a clairvoyant’s depictions of what she saw in the atmosphere.
+Another of the society’s leading lights, Dr. Geofrey Hodson, wrote a two-part book which deals first with the effects of sound on matter, complete with photographs, and second with on a clairvoyant’s depictions of what she saw in the atmosphere.

 Later, when I met the guru, Brod Boy, he told me that my chakras, or my cerebral spine centers, were in disarray and needed aligning.
 He’d do psychic surgery.
 I had to sit in a certain position while he touched my knees, my shoulders and my heart.
 Each time I felt and heard a jolt.
 Then he touched the back of my neck where the skull meets the spine, called the medulla oblongata.
-Inside it, he explained to me, were my cosmic “akhasic” record—smaller than a grain of sand.
+Inside it, he explained to me, were my cosmic “akhasic” records—smaller than a grain of sand.
 He accessed it and said, “There are too many lives for me to tell you about all of them, but I can tell you the best and the worst, your potential and your weaknesses.”

 He told me I was in the Vatican at one time.
 As he talked I saw the grandmother who’d taken care of me.
 I saw her walking through the door in spirit form, smiling, radiant.
 She represented good.
 Then he told me about my past life in Mexico, and oh, my God, I saw all these contorted disfigured images.